BleuPlayer Pro Blog

 The same logic applies to empty or low-value groups.
 Reduce the visible library to the content that has a real viewing purpose on that device.

-How to Organize Channels topic photo
+How to Organize Channels supporting photo

 Organize by viewing scenario